-Getting to the Northwest Passage
+Getting to Svalbard

 Although geographically closer to the North Pole than Norway, Svalbard is one of the more accessible parts of the High Arctic.
 There are daily scheduled flights from the Norwegian capital, Oslo, to Longyearbyen in Svalbard, which take around three hours.
 Though short, these flights can be scheduled for inconvenient times and may require an overnight stay in Oslo or Longyearbyen.